 by Earl Mundy

-The transition from paper check processing to the use of a virtual card can be daunting, which is why we’ve created a five-step guide to making the transition as efficient and seamless as possible.
+The transition from paper check processing to virtual card payments can be daunting, which is why we’ve created a five-step guide to making the transition as efficient and seamless as possible.

 The value of running a supplier analysis before virtual card adoption

 When choosing a virtual card offering, ideally your business would want to work with an organization that offers a thorough analysis of your supplier file.
-Every organization that is selling virtual cards or corporate cards does some version of an opportunity analysis for their customers – what you’re looking for in a virtual card partner is one that conducts the most comprehensive and thorough version of opportunity analysis and conducts an analysis that produces realistic projections.
+Every organization that is selling virtual cards or corporate cards does some version of an opportunity analysis for their customers – what you’re looking for in a virtual card partner is one that conducts the most comprehensive and thorough version of opportunity analysis.
+You'll also want to partner with a company that conducts an analysis that produces realistic projections.
 Not all suppliers that accept card payments will accept virtual cards.
 Now that we have a sense of the value of this process, we can get to the five steps that WEX has come up with to help assist clients with the transition.
 We’ll get down to the nitty gritty details which allow our clients to feel protected in this process.

 Step one–Select your virtual card vendor